darmar-lt/qcontainers/README.md

 ## License

 qContainers is published under 2-clause BSD license known as Simplified BSD License.
-Please refer the LICENSE.md document included in the repository for more details.
+Please refer the LICENSE.txt document included in the repository for more details.

-## Consistent API Look
+## API

 All container APIs have a consistent look and feel.
 Type-bound procedures are used to make the use of the containers more convenient.